 Our team of professionals understand and study the markets regularly to deliver the highest possible AMR.
 Management believes increases in AMR will continue to provide sustainable increases in revenue year over year.

 Net Operating Income

 NOI is a widely used operating performance indicator in the real estate industry.
 Management expects to increase NOI % through strategic management of the assets.
-Management strives to achieve between 3% and 6% growth in stabilized NOI year over year.

 Adjusted Funds From Operations